How to Fly FPV in the Winter!

 Flying in the Living Room

 You can get a tiny whoop and fly in the house, they are tiny and fun (until you fly it into your wife’s hair)!
-If you want to know which Tiny Whoops to get, check out my tiny whoop buyer’s guide which I explain all the popular options and related accessories.
+If you are wondering which Tiny Whoops to get, check out my tiny whoop buyer’s guide which I explain all the popular options and related accessories.

-Not only flying over water requires waterproofing your electronics, extra moisture in the air and water droplets on grass in the winter can get into your model too.
-It’s important to keep your model in a dry place after every flight session.
+Waterproofing your electronics is crucial not only for flying over water but also for protecting against extra moisture and water droplets in the air and on grass during winter.
+It’s essential to keep your model dry after each flight session.

-As a good practice, put everything in a bag before you bring them inside, close the bag up so it still has the cold dry air in the bag.
-This will prevent condensation on your electronics from the indoor warm moist air.
-When everything is warmed up to room temperature you can take them out of the bag.
+As a good practice, place everything in a bag before bringing it indoors.
+Ensure the bag is closed to retain the cold, dry air inside.
+This prevents condensation on your electronics from indoor warm, moist air.
+Once everything warms up to room temperature, you can remove them from the bag.

-The best way in my opinion to prevent moisture is waterproofing the electronics (conformal coating).
-You don’t have to do this to the motors as they won’t short when they get wet.
-But you may consider conformal coating your flight controller, ESC, video transmitter, receiver, and possibly your FPV camera too.
-However you do have to be very careful when applying the coating and do not get it on buttons, USB connectors, barometer, and camera image sensor as the coating can damage these components.
+In my opinion, the best way to prevent moisture is to waterproof the electronics through conformal coating.
+This isn’t necessary for the motors, as they won’t short circuit when wet.
+However, consider applying conformal coating to your flight controller, ESC, video transmitter, receiver, and possibly your FPV camera.
+Be cautious when applying the coating; avoid getting it on buttons, USB connectors, barometers, and camera image sensors, as it can damage these components.

-Many electronic components are likely to stop working or even burn out if they come into contact with water, especially salt water which is more electrically conductive than fresh water.
-Waterproofing can really help to protect your components when you are flying (or crashing) in a wet environment.
+Remember, many electronic components can stop working or even burn out upon contact with water, especially salt water, which is more electrically conductive than fresh water.
+Waterproofing can protect your components when flying or crashing in wet environments.

-If you are not planning to fly for a long time (e.g. one month or even longer), you should store all your batteries in a fireproof container/place, and make sure they are discharged to 3.85V (the storage voltage) to maximize their lifespan.
+If you’re not planning to fly for an extended period (e.g., a month or longer), store all your batteries in a fireproof container and ensure they are discharged to around 3.8V and 3.85V (the storage voltage) to maximize their lifespan.

 Edit History